 Start of Hop-On Hop-Off Sightseeing Bus of the Attractions in Glasgow

-The hop-on hop-off sightseeing bus is a great way to get around the attractions in Glasgow.
+The hop-on, hop-off sightseeing bus is a great way to get around the attractions in Glasgow, as it covers a considerable area.
 It’s a big area that all these attractions in Glasgow cover.
-It’s not only economical, but it also drops you off at the door (or close to) of these attractions in Glasgow.
+It’s an economical way to get around Glasgow’s attractions and drop you off at the door (or close to), which is even better.

 Hours